-Udemy is a learning platform for those who want to work on their professional skills, pick up a new skill to help them in their careers, or even try out a new hobby.
-Read our Udemy review here!
+Udemy is an online learning platform for those who want to work on their personal and professional development, pick up a new skill to help them in their careers, or even try out a new hobby.

 What is Udemy?

 It was founded in San Francisco in 2010 by Eren Bali, Gagan Binavi, and Oktay Caglar and has offices in Denver, Ireland, Turkey, Brazil, and India.

 How Does It Work?

 If you do have trouble understanding something in the course, Udemy offers a message board that allows you to connect with the instructor as well as other students.